hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ### Option #1: install from source
 #### Step 1: Requirements

-A suitable [conda](https://conda.io/) environment named `ldm` can be created and activated with:
+To begin with, make sure your operating system has the cuda version suitable for this exciting training session, which is cuda11.6/11.8.
+For your convience, we have set up the rest of packages here.
+You can create and activate a suitable [conda](https://conda.io/) environment named `ldm` :

 ```
 conda env create -f environment.yaml
 conda activate ldm
 ```

-You can also update an existing [latent diffusion](https://github.com/CompVis/latent-diffusion) environment by running
+You can also update an existing [latent diffusion](https://github.com/CompVis/latent-diffusion) environment by running:

 ```
 conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=11.3 -c pytorch